seung/nph/README.txt

 2.1 Description of Railroad class

-- A Railroad class represents a map of available origin-destination in a city or a system entity (i.e. "Kiwiland railroad system"). @stations instance variable represents a mapping of all the stations and available routes (origin-destination).
+- A Railroad class represents a map of available origin-destination in a city or a system entity. @stations instance variable represents a mapping of all the stations and available routes (origin-destination).
 - The keys in @stations instance variable represent stations in the railroad system.
 - The values in @stations instance variable represent available route from the specified origin and distance of the travel as a key-value pair.

 2.2 Description of Route class

-A Route class represents the itinerary of a trip (i.e. "A-E-B-C-D") and has methods to analyze the itinerary/trip.
+A Route class represents the itinerary of a trip and has methods to analyze the itinerary/trip.

 2.2.1.
 Description of the instance variables of the Route class